carlalopez15/PopularHackathon2025/dataSources/Readme.txt

-These Excel files contains the sample data.
+These Excel files contains the sample data to be used for each case.
-Some files are Excel files and other CSV format.
+Some files are Excel files (.xlsx) and other .CSV format.